 It's a little ironic since there's an Ascension grid section devoted to it, yet even with all these references there's still no tutorial on how to use the Libra skill in #FinalFantasyXV.
-If you've been having trouble defeating certain enemies or discovering their weakness, then it's time for us to share the secret of 'wait mode'.
+If you've been having trouble defeating certain enemies or discovering their weaknesses, then it's time for us to share the secret of "wait mode."

 You Access Libra In Final Fantasy XV Through Wait Mode

 Wait mode is an alternate combat style in Final Fantasy XV.
-It doesn't hark back to the turn-based strategy gameplay of previous titles without making it explicitly turn-based.
+It harks back to the turn-based strategy gameplay of previous titles without making it explicitly turn-based.
 It simply means if you stand still then the action freezes allowing you to get an overview of the battle.
+Nice.

-If you pause the game and go into the option menu, from there go down to combat and switch from active to wait.
+If you pause the game and go into the option menu, from there you'll have to go down to combat and switch from "active" to "wait."

-Whilst you might find wait mode popping up a few times when you rest on your laurels for a second too long, it has very little impact on the core gameplay outside offering a quick breather in combat.
+While you might find wait mode popping up a few times when you rest on your laurels for a second too long, it has very little impact on the core gameplay outside of offering a quick breather in combat.

 What About Libra?

-You use Libra by targeting an enemy and pressing R1 on the PlayStation and RB on the Xbox, which will allow you to scan the enemy.
-After you'll be able to see an enemy's current hit points and their elemental and weapon weaknesses in the top left corner of the screen.
+You use Libra by targeting an enemy and pressing R1 on the PlayStation 4 and RB on the Xbox One, which will allow you to scan the enemy.
+Afterwards, you'll be able to see an enemy's current hit points and their elemental and weapon weaknesses in the top left corner of the screen.

-Just note that some enemies—most notably boss monsters—are immune to the effects of Libra.
-Though this is a huge help during some of the tougher hunts in game.
+Just note that some enemies — most notably boss monsters — are immune to the effects of Libra, though this is a huge help during some of the tougher hunts in-game.
 Let us know if it works with your playstyle and whether you're enjoying Final Fantasy 15!

 Have you tried wait mode, which do you prefer?